CarlTBarnes/FindCleanCwIDE/README.md

 ## Window Preview Class

 To show the many features of my Window Preview class I added it to Find Clean.
- It's accessed with the "secret" flat button in top left corner, just hover up there andit will pop up.
+ It's accessed with the "secret" flat button in top left corner, just hover up there and it will pop up.
  It opens a new widow showing all controls on the Window in a List.
  You can examine PROP's of Controls, Window and SYSTEM.
 You can resize and restyle controls.
  For a LIST you can view the Format(), all the PROPLIST for one column and the Styles.
-You can see the From Queue design and records.
+ You can see the From Queue design and record data.
  You can "Re-Format" the LIST i.e. change the FORMAT string, e.g. to resize columns.

-Don't think too hard about it, just click the secret top-left button and then look at everything, click every button and double on every row.
+Don't think too hard about it, just click the secret top left button and look at everything, click every button and double on every row.
  All this from 3 lines of code to Include, Declare and Init() my WndPreview class.

 ![Prv](images/wndPreview.png)